New SFJAZZ Center Gains Finely Tuned Sound and Versatility with Help from Avid

 Recognizing that Klein’s lofty objectives would pose a number of unique challenges, Sam Berkow and the team at SIA Acoustics—a sound design and consulting firm whose award-winning work can be seen and heard at Jazz at Lincoln Center in NYC and the Pearl at the Palms Concert Hall in Las Vegas—was immediately called in to assist with the planning.

-Possessing an enviable wealth of experience, the SIA team’s skill is matched by a zeal for new technology and a commitment to keeping up with the professional audio industry’s best offerings.
-For the SFJAZZ Center, SIA recommended three class-leading products—an Avid VENUE Profile System for FOH, a VENUE SC48 console for monitors, and a Meyer Sound MINA Compact Line Array for the main stage.
+The SIA team decided to equip the SFJAZZ Center with end-to-end Avid live sound solutions, providing industry-leading reliability and versatility the center needs to produce performances by the world’s best jazz artists.
+SIA recommended three class-leading products—an Avid Profile System for FOH, a SC48 console for monitors, and a Meyer Sound MINA Compact Line Array for the main stage.

 “The VENUE consoles offer a number of features that I really like,” explains Berkow, principal and founding partner of SIA.
 “They’re incredibly easy to operate, which frees the engineers to really focus on the music.
 I also like the plug-in architecture because it allows people to bring their own iLoks, which helps establish immediate [sound processing and show file] familiarity and comfort for visiting engineers.”